Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Green tea extract is a popular dietary supplement that has been associated with potential life extension benefits.
 Green tea contains a group of flavonoids called catechins, the most abundant of which is epigallocatechin gallate (EGCG).
 EGCG has been shown to have potent antioxidant and anti-inflammatory properties, and has been linked to improved health outcomes in a number of studies.

 One study published in the Journal of Nutrition found that green tea extract supplementation increased lifespan and reduced age-related cognitive decline in mice.
-The researchers observed that mice supplemented with green tea extract had improved memory and learning ability, as well as reduced oxidative stress and inflammation, leading to extended lifespan.
+The researchers observed that mice supplemented with green tea extract had improved memory and learning ability, as well as reduced oxidative stress and inflammation, leading to increased lifespan.

 Another study published in the Journal of the American Medical Association (JAMA) reported that green tea consumption was associated with reduced mortality from all causes, including cardiovascular disease, cancer, and respiratory disease.
 The study followed over 40,000 Japanese adults for 11 years and found that those who consumed more than five cups of green tea per day had a 16% lower risk of death from all causes compared to those who consumed less than one cup per day.